jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hbase&Redis/HBase_Setup/Hbase_Setup.md

 source ~/.bashrc
 ~~~

-- Substitute all the jar package start with 'hadoop' in /opt/hbase/lib with the corresponding one which is in different version in /opt/Hadoop.
+- Substitute all the jar package start with 'hadoop' in /opt/hbase/lib with the corresponding one which is in different version in /opt/Hadoop and also substitute all the jar package start with 'zookeeper' with those in /opt/zookeeper/lib in all the nodes.
 For package that cannot find substitute in /opt/Hadoop, leave the original package untouched.
 This is to avoid SLF4J warning about multiple bindings, where more than one SLF4J implementation is in the classpath, leading to ambiguity about which logging framework to use.
 It can cause unexpected logging behavior but is usually not critical.

+- copy hdfs-site.xml in /opt/Hadoop/etc/hadoop to /opt/hbase/conf in all the nodes.

 3. start hbase.
-Remember to start zookeeper before start hbase.
+Remember to start zookeeper before start hbase. (start zookeeper in all the nodes and start hbase in rpi0)
 ~~~bash
 cd /opt/zookeeper/bin
 ./zkServer.sh start